sourcegraph/about/handbook/support/p4-enablement.md

 # Dogfood Perforce server

-Perforce is a version control system like git, subversion, or mercurial.
+Perforce is a version control system like Git, subversion, or mercurial.
 While git is based on a distributed, decentralised model, Perforce is centralised.
-For testing purposes you may use our perforce dogfood server.
+For testing purposes, you may use our Perforce dogfood server.

 ## Setting up
 - To connect to the Perforce server, you'll need the Perforce cli installed locally.
 Use the command: `brew install --cask perforce`